 Don’t just default―reboot and rewire your experience with your technology with these actions:

-Notifications appear in red dots because red is a trigger color that instantly draws our attention.
-Avoid being lured back into apps that profit off your attention and reclaim your time by turning off notifications.
+Red is a trigger color that instantly draws our attention.
+Reclaim your time by turning off notifications.

 We vote with our clicks.
 Don't support sites that pollute our cultural environment with vitriol via clickbait and outrage.